absolunet/docs-node-ioc/src/docs/04_basics/03_routing/en.md

 ## Send JSON response

-To send JSON response, the `json` method transform the given value to JSON and send it as an `application/json` response.
+To send a JSON response, the `json` method transform the given value to JSON and send it as an `application/json` response.

 ```javascript
 class MyApiController extends Controller {